mszegedy/plea/story/ch-1.md

 <div style="font-variant: small-caps">
 Moon-Mother, please take my soul. <br />
 It is scratched.
-It is worthless.
+It is worthless. <br />
-It is all I have to give you.
+It is all I have to give you. <br />
-You keep the souls of so many
+You keep the souls of so many <br />
-who never should have lost them.
+who never should have lost them. <br />
-If you need names I can give them.
+If you need names I can give them. <br />
-The girl who died right here because she didn't believe she could be one.
+The girl who died right here because she didn't believe she could be one. <br />
-Her friend, who gave her life to a spirit she'd never meet and then swam into the ocean.
+Her friend, who gave her life to a spirit she'd never meet and then swam into the ocean. <br />
-My once-friend, who went to prove himself in a pointless war so he could be respected.
+My once-friend, who went to prove himself in a pointless war so he could be respected. <br />
-The girl across the ocean who did nothing but sing for her village and got harrassed for it.
+The girl across the ocean who did nothing but sing for her village and got harrassed for it. <br />
-I can keep naming them for you.
+I can keep naming them for you. <br />
-They didn't deserve to die and I didn't deserve to live.
+They didn't deserve to die and I didn't deserve to live. <br />
 So please.
-I will give you my soul now.
+I will give you my soul now. <br />
 I want to trade.
 </div>